MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 #define EXTRUDERS 1
 ```
-This value, from 1 to 4, defines how many extruders (E steppers) the printer has.
-By default Marlin will assume that there are separate nozzles, all moving together on a single carriage.
-If you have a single nozzle, a switching extruder, a mixing extruder, or dual X carriages, specify below.
+This value, from 1 to 4, defines how many extruders (or E steppers) the printer has.
+By default Marlin will assume separate nozzles all moving together on a single carriage.
+If you have a single nozzle, a switching extruder, a mixing extruder, or dual X carriages, specify that below.

 This value should be set to the total number of E stepper motors on the machine, even if there's only a single nozzle.